A primer on semiconvex functions in general potential theories: An area formula proof of the Jensen--S odkowski theorem

 \begin{proof} We will prove that the larger set $Du(\widetilde E \setminus E)$ is null.
-First, note that $u$ being locally quasi-convex implies that $\widetilde E\setminus E$ is null by Alexandrov's \Cref{aleks:qc}.
+First, note that $u$ being locally semiconvex implies that $\widetilde E\setminus E$ is null by Alexandrov's \Cref{aleks:qc}.
 This suggests using the well-known fact that Lipschitz maps on $\R^n$ send null sets to null sets.
-To this end, the local quasi-convexity of $u$ also implies that there is an exhaustion of $\Omega$ by compact convex sets $\{K_i\}_{i\in\N}$ such that $u$ is $\lambda_i$-quasi-convex on $K_i$.
+To this end, the local semiconvexity of $u$ also implies that there is an exhaustion of $\Omega$ by compact convex sets $\{K_i\}_{i\in\N}$ such that $u$ is $\lambda_i$-semiconvex on $K_i$ for some $\lambda_i > 0$.
 For each $i \in \N$, set